nicholaaaaas/oil_nongkrong/README.md

 After each trial, the user can choose to take measurements and the application will make the necessary calculations to determine the charge on the oil drop.

 ## Trying out
 When trying the application, we recommend using Python 3.8 (3.9 also seems to be working fine).
 Also, make sure to have `scipy`, `pygame`, and `pygame_gui` installed before running the application.
+The application entry point is `main.py`.

 ## Team Members
 - Christabel Faylinn